History at CuriOdyssey

-One snake was donated by a private citizen.
-The second snake was found in a commercial building at Port of San Francisco and donated to CuriOdyssey in October 2007.
+CuriOdyssey houses three Gopher snakes.
+One snake was donated by a private citizen in 2001.
+The second snake was found in a commercial building at the Port of San Francisco and was donated to CuriOdyssey in 2007.
+The third was a former pet that was abandoned and CuriOdyssey adopted him from the Peninsula Humane Society in 2019.

 The nickname “gopher” is frequently applied to snakes that feed on rodents.
 Gopher snakes are known for keeping rodent populations under control in agricultural areas.